The Savages (Bermuda band)

-The Savages were a garage rock band from Bermuda that were active in the mid-1960s.
+The Savages were a English garage rock & pop music band from Hamilton, Bermuda that were active in the mid-1960s.
 They are best remembered for their album, Live 'n Wild, which was composed largely of self-penned tunes and recorded in front of a live audience, has been mentioned as a seminal work in the genre, and features the song, "The World Ain't Round It's Square".
 This song has become regarded as a classic 1960s anthem of youthful defiance.
 (Note: In Mike Markesich's Teenbeat Mayhem, according to the polling of a handful of preeminent garage rock writers, collectors, and experts, the song is rated as a ten out of ten, and ranked at number 4 in the list of the 1000 greatest garage rock records, placing it in the top five of all time, according to that poll.)